esdk/sparePartCatalogueApp/README.md

 ```

 ## Installation
-To install the project make sure you are running the docker-compose.yml file or else change the gradle.properties file accordingly to use another erp client (you will still need a nexus server, but it can of course also be installed in your erp installation or elsewhere as long as it is configured in the gradle.properties file).
+To install the project make sure you are running the docker-compose.yml file or else change the gradle.properties file accordingly to use another erp client.

 To use the project's docker-compose.yml file, in the project's root directory run:
 ```shell